-Our shops include a local butcher, a delicatessen, a farm shop, two small supermarkets, a post office, jewellers, pet shop, travel agent, dress shops, newsagents, a bank, estate agents to name but a few.
+Our shops include a local butcher, a farm shop, two small supermarkets, a post office, jewellers, pet shop, travel agent, dress shops, newsagents, a bank, estate agents to name but a few.

 There is a cycle track which stretches from one end of the bay to the other in fact it is possible to cycle all the way to Rhyl and beyond.
 If you prefer walking then it is lovely bay to stroll around and perhaps stop for a drink, snack or ice cream at one of the popular kiosks.

 Weekends can be particularly busy with jet skiing and motor boats in a specially designated area and you can often see small yachts out on the bay.